united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 Review and confirm the nodes, then proceed with initialization.
 Successful initialization will be indicated by a green message.

 The device's health status should now be marked as `Healthy` and display the current message rate.
 You can also check the tooltip for more details.

 ## Connect MQTT Servers

+This guide will cover two methods for integrating MQTT data: using the Management Console's Universal Protocol Converter (UPC) for a streamlined approach, and using Node-RED as an alternative method.

+### Using the Management Console

+The Management Console features a **Universal Protocol Converter**, which works with Benthos UMH under the hood to connect and process data from a wide variety of protocols, including MQTT.

+#### Add the Network Device/Service

+Similar to OPC UA, you need to add the MQTT broker as a network device/service.
+Navigate to the **Component View** and access the **Protocol Converter** tab.
+Click **Add Device or External Service**, and enter the following details for the MQTT simulator:

+- **Name**: MQTT Simulator
+- **IP Address**: united-manufacturing-hub-mqtt
+- **Port**: 1883

+Test the connection, and if successful, save it.

+#### Configure the Protocol Converter

+Back in the **Protocol Converters** tab, your new MQTT broker should be listed.
+Initialize it by pressing the "play" button under the `Actions` column.
+When prompted to select a protocol, choose the **Universal Protocol Converter**.

+In the Benthos configuration page, you need to define the `input` and `processor` configurations in YAML format.
+To simplify this process, you can use the provided sample configuration for MQTT, which offers an easier starting point.
+Click on the **MQTT** button under the "Supported Protocols" section and apply it.

+This configuration connects to the UMH MQTT broker, subscribes to IoT sensor data topics, and assigns the data as weather information for the site `cologne` in the **Unified Namespace**.

+{{% notice info %}}
+If you are testing with the UMH MQTT simulator, the sample configuration will work out of the box.
+For other MQTT brokers, you may need to adjust the configuration.
+{{% /notice %}}

+Press **Save** to deploy your configuration.

+If you've followed the steps correctly, the MQTT broker should now be connected and processing data.

+### Using Node-RED (Optional)

-There are a lot of options to connect an MQTT server to the UMH.
-For this guide, we'll use Node-RED to connect to the MQTT simulator and format data into the UMH data model.
+Alternatively, you can use Node-RED to connect to the MQTT server and format data into the UMH data model.
+Same as before, we'll use the UMH MQTT simulator for this guide.

 To access Node-RED's web interface, navigate to: